Our graduates make a world of difference

 Brittany Mitchell came to the East Texas Piney Woods by way of Northwestern State in Natchitoches, Louisiana.
 As an undergraduate math and statistics major, Brittany excelled as a problem-solver.
 As a graduate student, her research focused on combinatorics problems linked to discrete probability models.

 After she earned her master’s degree, she took her skillset to St. Louis, Missouri, where she worked as a demand planning statistician for the well-known Nestle Purina company.
-She then returned to her native state of Louisiana where she has taught at a local community college and now works as a consultant for a casino.
+She then returned to her native state of Louisiana where she has taught at a local community college and now works as financial controller for a casino.